kaifmohamad923/Letsdefend-Writeups/SOC165/README.md

 " OR 1 = 1 --
 ```

-The source IP address was also flagged as malicious by multiple vendors on VirusTotal.
+The source IP address was flagged as malicious by multiple vendors on VirusTotal.
+Firewall and raw log analysis showed repeated suspicious requests targeting the server.
-After reviewing the logs and verifying that the activity was not part of an authorized test, the alert was classified as a true positive attack.
+After validating the activity was not part of an authorized test, the alert was classified as a True Positive attack.

 ---